hyperware-ai/hyperware-book/src/system/process/processes.md

 ## Process State

-Kinode processes can be stateless or stateful.
+Hyperware processes can be stateless or stateful.
 In this case, state refers to data that is persisted between process instantiations.
 Nodes get turned off, intentionally or otherwise.
 The kernel handles rebooting processes that were running previously, but their state is not persisted by default.